eligosource/eventsourced/README.md

       case _ => // event-sourced processors now ready to use …
     }

-The futures returned by `replay`, `deliver` and `completeProcessing` are monadically composed with a for-comprehension which ensures a sequential execution of the corresponding asynchronous operations.
+Here, the futures returned by `replay`, `deliver` and `completeProcessing` are monadically composed with a for-comprehension which ensures a sequential execution of the corresponding asynchronous operations.
 When the composite `future` completes, the recovered processors and channels are ready to use.
 More details in the [API docs](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.EventsourcingExtension).
 The `replay` method can also be parameterized with a `ReplayParams` sequence (see section [Replay parameters](#replay-parameters)).

+### Channel recovery and usage

+Channels can even be used by applications immediately after creation i.e. before activating them.
+This is especially important when event-sourced (parent) processors create new event-sourced child processors during handling of an event:

+    class Parent extends Actor { this: Receiver with Eventsourced => import context.dispatcher

+      var child: Option[ActorRef] = None

+      def receive = {
+        case event => {
+            // create child processor wrapped by channel if (child.isEmpty) { child = Some(createChildProcessor(2, 2)) }
+            // channel can be used immediately
+            child.foreach(_ ! message.copy(…))
+        }
+      }

+      def createChildProcessor(pid: Int, cid: Int): ActorRef = {
+        implicit val recoveryTimeout = Timeout(10 seconds)

+        val childProcessor = extension.processorOf(Props(new Child with Receiver with Eventsourced { val id = pid } ))
+        val childChannel = extension.channelOf(DefaultChannelProps(cid, childProcessor))

+        for { // asynchronous, non-blocking recovery
+          _ <- extension.replay(Seq(ReplayParams(pid)))
+          _ <- extension.deliver(cid)
+        } yield ()

+        childChannel
+      }
+    }

+    class Child extends Actor { this: Receiver => def receive = {
+        case event => {
+          …
+          confirm()
+        }
+      }
+    }

+Here, `Parent` lazily creates a new `childProcessor` (wrapped by a default channel) on receiving an `event`.
+The `childChannel` is used by `Parent` immediately after creation i.e. concurrently to `childProcessor` message replay and `childChannel` activation.
+This is possible because a channel internally buffers new messages before its activation and delivers them to its destination after activation.
+This ensures that new messages will only be delivered to `childProcessor` after `childChannel` has been activated.
+During `Parent` recovery, `childChannel` will ignore messages that have already been successfully delivered to `childActor` (i.e. confirmed by `childActor`).

 ### State dependencies